 Negligent Entrustment of a Motor Vehicle Attorneys

 These are cases that involve the owners consigning certain types of property.
-Negligent entrustment occurs when a party entrusts their property like a car, for example, to a person known by the loaner to be a danger to himself or others when using that property.
+Negligent entrustment occurs when a party entrusts or loans their property like a car, for example, to a person known by the loaner to be a danger to himself or others when using that property.
 Examples would include entrusting your car to a known drunkard.
 Negligent entrustment attorneys are the legal professionals that handle these particular types of lawsuits.

 Table of Contents: